Innovation and Enterprise

 This hands-on program helps establish a culture of enterprise at SACS and develops an entrepreneurial spirit in students who are willing to be courageous and learn how to take guided steps towards developing their ideas with innovative solutions.
 The overriding purpose of this program is for students to understand that without action on their part, they cannot expect anything to change.
 Courage is the backbone of success – the courage to try and to fail and to be someone who makes a difference in the world.
 This is the entrepreneurial spirit encouraged at SACS.

-In 2019, the theme for StartUp is taken from the UN Sustainability Goals: quality education, affordable clean energy, reduction in inequalities, sustainable cities and communities, climate action.
-Students are being encouraged to develop ideas within one of these five categories that will improve the world in which we live.
-The Finale will be held on 17 September 2019 in the MC Newth Auditorium.
+In 2019, the theme for StartUp was taken from the UN Sustainability Goals: quality education, affordable clean energy, reduction in inequalities, sustainable cities and communities, climate action.
+Students were encouraged to develop ideas within one of these five categories that will improve the world in which we live.
+The Finale was held on 17 September 2019.

 One of the major challenges in classrooms today is discovering ways to expand our students’ capacity to learn.
 This means that in addition to mastering a skill, students also need to be ready and willing to apply that skill more broadly to enable a deeper level of understanding.
 David Geary’s (2002) work shows us how we can multiply the mental capacity of groups working together by explicitly teaching and building relevant skills.
 This research supports the use of interdisciplinary tasks that enable our students to become independent and collaborative, critical and innovative, agile and entrepreneurial.
 In the world, solutions to societal challenges and the nature of work are becoming increasingly cross-disciplinary and workplaces are increasingly being organised around teamwork and require excellent interpersonal and communication skills.
 Building and enhancing the MYP ATLs and mirroring this structure is important to prepare all of our students for the future.